theundeadmonk/dotfiles/README.md

 on Vim command mode to install all plugins.
 There is no need to do something similar to Oh-My-Zsh or Package Control since they're self contained.

+## Modifications

+Since I work with a lot of vm's I wanted to have an option by which you can choose the yaml file you want to read/execute.
+Many thanks to dotbot's @anishathalye for suggesting me an awesome solution.